FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 External software needs to know how to identify virtual objects, and that will done using an Index number rather than a name.
 This Index number refers to one of these Source modules, numbered from left to right which in turn, becomes a Virtual sound emitting object in the _Virtual Room_.
 When working in a Channel Based Room outputting to an _n.1 surround_ speaker arrangement, each source will additionally acquire an individual _LFE Send_.
 This dial will be available in the Source Parameters inside the Virtual Room editor, and also mirrored here as a fader directly in the Source modules. _LFE Send_ controls how much of this source's signal is mixed into the LFE channel at the output.

-> When using a BlackTrax positional tracking system a Tracking index can be assigned to a virtual source directly from the Source module
+> When using a BlackTrax positional tracking system a Tracking index can be assigned to a virtual source directly from the Source module.

 ## Tracking

 Spat Revolution is able to receive data from RTTrPM open protocol tracking systems.
 Currently, BlackTrax™ is supported natively.
 BlackTrax™ is a vision-based system that connects to different third party applications, such as robotic lights, media servers and Spat Revolution.

-When you have correctly setup the BlackTrax protocol (see Appendix A) then you can directly assign Tracking Index to virtual sources, and also to listener position (see section 5.4) for advanced virtual reality interactive audio projects.
+When you have correctly setup the BlackTrax protocol (see Appendix A) then you can directly assign Tracking Index to virtual sources, and also to listener position (see [Listener position section](5_Spatialisation_Technology_5_4_Listener_Position.md)) for advanced virtual reality interactive audio projects.

 ## Sources Transformations